The Dojo

 Head of the Dojo

 Klaus Messlinger took his first Aikido lesson in 1996.
 He practises in a number of dojos dedicated to the tradition of Yamaguchi Seigo shihan (1924-1996) and his direct students Endo Seishiro shihan (Saku/Japan) and Christian Tissier shihan (Paris).
-Within this line, his most influential teachers today are Jan Nevelius shihan and Jorma Lyly (Stockholm).
-Before this, he practised many years with Ulli Kubetzek (Frankfurt).
+After having practised a number of years with Ulli Kubetzek (Frankfurt), his most influential teachers today are Jan Nevelius shihan and Jorma Lyly shihan (Stockholm).

 Klaus sees tradition as a way of "passing on the flame": to him Aikido is a continuing research, a life-long development where everybody needs to discover their own path and their own interpretation of Aikido.
 In this spirit he regularly visits a large number of international seminars under various teachers.